rjsf-team/react-jsonschema-form/README.md

 Be warned that this is an expensive strategy, with possibly strong impact on performances.

+To disable validation entirely, you can set Form's `noValidate` prop to `true`.

 ### Custom validation

 Form data is always validated against the JSON schema.